 4. Guest blogging

 Guest blogging is still one of the best ways to make yourself heard on the internet.
 You can tap into already established audiences and interact with other people from your niche.
-It’s a technique that’s great for building more followers on social media, driving traffic, as well as building quality backlinks.
+It’s a technique that’s great for building more followers on social media, driving traffic, as well as building high quality links.

 Contrary to popular belief, guest blogging has been around long before Google has started using backlinks as a ranking factor.
 To be more exact, guest articles started in the days when newspapers were popular.